 Dentists serve a vital role in the health and well-being of their patients.
 However, it’s not dentists who spend the most time with dental patients.
 Instead, it’s dental hygienists.
 Dental hygienists are responsible for conducting preliminary oral exams, taking dental x-rays, applying fluorides and sealants, and cleaning patients’ teeth to remove stains, plaque, and tartar.
 They also educate patients on how to best take care of their oral health.
-Because this job is so important, it’s no wonder that the field is projected to grow by 6% between 2019 and 2029, with annual average salaries ranging between $65,000 and $77,330 for dental hygienists.
+Because dental hygienists are so important, the demand is increasing.
+National statistics show that employment of dental hygienists is growing fast, with an estimated 15,600 openings for dental hygienists projected each year.

 General Dental Hygienist Requirements

-In general, dental hygienists need at least an associate degree in Dental Hygiene to launch their career.
+Dental hygienists need at least an associate degree in Dental Hygiene to launch their career.
 Some employers prefer to hire dental hygienists with a bachelor’s degree, or may require a master’s degree for advanced positions.

 As noted by the American Dental Association, an associate degree, at minimum, makes aspiring hygienists eligible to take their board licensing exams and, upon passing, become a Registered Dental Hygienist (RDH).

-Degree Requirements for Dental Hygienists, Explained
+Degree Requirements for Dental Hygienists

 Associate Degree in Dental Hygiene